maakbaas/esp8266-iot-framework/docs/fetch.md

 fetch.clean();
 ```

+## Memory usage

+As described [here](https://arduino-esp8266.readthedocs.io/en/latest/esp8266wifi/bearssl-client-secure-class.html#mfln-or-maximum-fragment-length-negotiation-saving-ram) each HTTPS request needs roughly 28kB of free memory.
+Which is the majority of what is available, so can become an issue if your application needs more memory.

+To help with this, MFLN is implemented to reduce the memory requirements.
+But this technology can only be used if it is supported by the server.
+Before a HTTPS request is executed the `probeMaxFragmentLength` and `setBufferSizes` functions are used to check if the receive buffer size can be reduced.
+When supported by the server the memory needed for each request is reduced to roughly 6kB, which is quite significant.

 ## Code Generation

 As mentioned earlier a full certificate store is saved in PROGMEM as part of the application.
 By default this store is located in `certificates.h`, and will be included in the build.
 These certificates will be used by the ESP8266 Arduino BearSSL class to establish a secure connection.